MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

        For metrics such as RMSE or MAE, **lower values indicate better performance**, whereas for R², WIA, or CCC, **higher values indicate better model fit**.

-   The magnitude of the minimization is determined automatically in the back_end.py, thus if you are using eval_observed method, no need to worry about multiplying with -1 for loss function indices such as CCC
+   The size of the minimization is determined automatically in the back_end.py, thus if you are using eval_observed method, no need to worry about multiplying with -1 for loss function indices such as CCC

    Examples